Back to blog

 6. BONUS - Focus on first impressions

-To increase conversions on your eCommerce store, you should focus first focus on first impressions.
+To increase conversions on your ecommerce store, you should focus first focus on first impressions.
 Consumers often form an opinion or judgement when they first enter your site, which makes having a seamless user experience and awesome user interface a boon to have.

 To that extent, it makes sense to invest in a trustworthy and good web designer, who is proficient in UI and UX designs, to design your Shopify store from the get-go.
 Learn how to meld your brand’s story onto your website with 360&5 here.